mchlltt/radar-cleaning/README.md

 - Copy from your console output beginning at the first new ID.
 - Paste into `REDCapIds.txt`.

+Note: If you want to run the script without making a bookmark, you can paste the contents of `REDCapIDPull.js` into your browser's console and run it from there.
+The majority of the instructions above still apply.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details